Techtonica/curriculum/open-source/open-source.md

 **Participants will be able to**

 - Understand what an open source project is
-- How to find an Open Source project to contribute to
+- Find an open source project to contribute to

 ### Specific Things to Learn